Dariush-Cyrus/Dariush-Cyrus.github.io/content/publications/conference-paper/index.md

 abstract: The fluid perturbation theory is a good choice for calculating the equation of state (EOS) of binary mixture at wide range of temperature and pressure.
-The constituent spices are considered to be interacting via a pair potential consisting of short range repulsion andalongrangattractionwhichhasbeenincludedthroughaBuckinghamexp-6.ܦ andܶ arelightelementstherefore,thequantumeffect ଶଶ is included via first order quantum correction in the frame work of Wigner-Kirkwood expansion.
+The constituent spices are considered to be interacting via a pair potential consisting of short range repulsion and a long rang attraction which has been included through a Buckinghamexp-6. andܶ arelightelementstherefore,thequantumeffect is included via first order quantum correction in the frame work of Wigner-Kirkwood expansion.
 In this article we have used an advanced type of EOS.
-We have been studied the effect of different values of pressure and temperature on the properties of ܦ ൅ ܶ fluid mixture based on statistical mechanical perturbation theory.
-Finally, the EOS of ܦ ൅ ܶ fluid mixtures has been predicted over a wide range of pressure and temperature in reduced density.
+We have been studied the effect of different values of pressure and temperature on the properties of fluid mixture based on statistical mechanical perturbation theory.
+Finally, the EOS of ൅ ܶ fluid mixtures has been predicted over a wide range of pressure and temperature in reduced density.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.